robertbraeutigam/scan/README.md

 A variable length integer (VLI) is a number stored as a variable number of bytes, at most 8, in big-endian ordering.
 On each byte except the last the highest bit indicates that a byte still follows.
-Note that the frame header contains a 2 byte VLI, while the rest of the specification has 8-bytes VLIs.
+Note that since the message is limited in size, the VLI here can be at most 2 bytes.
+It is an error if high bit of the second byte is set, i.e. more VLI bytes follow.

 ### Frame Header